alexanderswift/public-gigacom/28thOct22-linedown.md

 By this point someone else in my building had logged a support ticket with the same problem so they put my line back to it's original state and went off validate if the same was happening for my neighbour.

-And thats where it was left today.
+And thats where it was left today, the original AdTran NTU and NF18ACV router connected and nothing else connected so GigaComm could keep doing whatever they need.

 ### End of Play - Saturday  29th Oct